Understand how FlashAttention cuts auxiliary attention memory from O(n²) to O(n) with tiling and online softmax, and analyze its IO complexity.

 Yes.
 The tiled scheduler can skip whole K/V blocks that lie entirely in the future and apply an in-tile mask only on diagonal boundary tiles.
 That keeps the mask inside the kernel schedule instead of materializing a dense causal mask, although the exact speedup still depends on sequence length, tile shape, and kernel implementation.

-FlashAttention is not a universal kernel for every attention variant.
+FlashAttention isn't a universal kernel for every attention variant.
 Fast paths have hardware, dtype, head-dimension, layout, and masking constraints.
 Arbitrary sparse patterns or custom score modifications may need a different kernel family or a fallback implementation.
 On very short sequences, attention may not be memory-bound enough for the extra kernel complexity to matter.

 FlashAttention: Fast and Memory-Efficient Exact Attention with IO-Awareness.